 Consultant Urological Surgeon

-Tim Nedas qualified from Guys’ and St Thomas’s Hospitals, gaining a Bachelor of Sciences in Molecular Medicine (the study of the molecular and genetic basis of cancer) in addition to his medical degree.
-His postgraduate training in Urology was undertaken on the London Deanery program including a dedicated year in Paediatric Urology at Great Ormond Street Hospital.
+Tim Nedas qualified from Guys’ and St Thomas’s Hospitals, gaining a Batchelor of Sciences in Molecular Medicine (the study of the molecular and genetic basis of cancer) in addition to his medical degree.
+His postgraduate training in Urology was undertaken on the London Deanery program including a dedicated year in Paedatric Urology at Great Ormond Street Hospital.
 During his Senior House Officer training Tim gained a Master of Sciences Degree in Urology (University College London) gaining a Distinction for his thesis; The development of a Virtual Reality Laparascopic Nephrectomy Simulator.
 Tim was also awarded the Geoffrey Chisholm Gold Medal for overall performance during the degree course; even more pleasing since Tim had been able to balance the degree without taking any time out of postgraduate clinical training.

-Tim is a Consultant Urologist and the Clinical Lead for Urology at Hampshire Hospitals NHS Foundation Trust since 2012 working at both the North Hampshire Hospital and The Royal Hampshire County Hospital.
-As well as a general urological practice, Tim subspecialises in the management of kidney stone disease; operative intervention where required by means of keyhole surgery as well as preventative treatment.
-He also offers a general paediatric urology service in the NHS and privately; this encompasses common surgical problems as well as the management of dysfunctional voiding and nocturnal enuresis.
+Tim is a Consultant Urologist and the Clinical Lead for Urology at Hampshire Hospitals NHS Foundation Trust, working at both the North Hampshire Hospital and The Royal Hampshire County Hospital.
+As well as a general urological practice, Tim subspecialises in the management of kidney stone disease; operative intervention where required by means of keyhole surgery as well as preventitive treatment.
+He also offers a general paedatric urology service in the NHS and privately; this encompasses common surgical problems as well as the management of dysfunctional voiding and nocturnal enuresis.

 Tim has recently become a trustee of the North Hampshire Medical Fund, a charity with the specific aim of raising funds for advanced medical equipment for the North Hampshire Hospital.
 In 2020 he took on the Regional Director role for the Royal College of Surgeons in the south central region.

-Having grown up in London, Tim now lives in Hampshire with his wife and three young children.
+Having grown up in London, Tim now lives in Hampshire with his wife and young children.
 His hobbies include cooking, running and more recently gardening.
 Tim has completed four marathons, a half ironman event, cycled three stages of the Tour de France in 2015 and also cycled to the annual BAUS (British Association of Urological Surgeons) conference in Liverpool in 2018.